djraval/GPU-Cloud-Workspace/README.md

 # Remote Workspace with Docker, Rclone, and Tailscale

 This project sets up a Docker container equipped with NVIDIA CUDA, Rclone for cloud storage synchronization, and Tailscale for secure networking.
 It's designed to create a GPU-accelerated remote workspace with access to files stored on SharePoint via Rclone and secure network access through Tailscale.
+This setup is mainly intended to facilitate remote work scenarios, such as data science and machine learning, where access to GPU resources and cloud storage is required.
+The primary focus would be on vast.ai, but later in the development, we can expand to other cloud providers.

 ## Features